Frequently Asked Questions

 Please contact us to discuss pricing and receive a free no obligations quote.

-We charge a modest travel fee per kilometre from the edge of Christchurch.
+We also charge a modest travel fee per kilometre for travel.

 How does the drone know where to go?